Particular/docs.particular.net/servicecontrol/creating-config-file.md

 #### ServiceControl/ExpirationProcessBatchSize

 This setting was introduced in version 1.4.
-This minimum allowed value for this settings is `10240`, there is no hardcoded maximum as this is heavily dependent on system performance.
+This minimum allowed value for this settings is `10240`, there is no hard coded maximum as this is heavily dependent on system performance.

 Type: int